 Use our Heat Load Guide to help calculate your room’s kW requirements

 Altering the size, shape, or number of tubes or columns in a radiator, you can adjust the output achieved.
-For example, the multiple column of our Ancona product range provide huge flexibility in achieving the right output in a limited space.
+For example, the multiple columns of our Ancona product range provide huge flexibility in achieving the right output in a limited space.

 We do not recommend that radiators or towel rails are placed in swimming pool environments due to the excessively corrosive nature of chlorine.
 In addition, radiators should not be located in areas that have long term exposure to high levels of moisture.